-I rate everything I make on a scale of 1 – 4 and this Peanut Butter Rocky Road earned 4 rolling pins!
+I used to rate everything I make on a scale of 1 – 4 and this Peanut Butter Rocky Road earned 4 rolling pins!
 A glass of milk and a few of these babies and my husband is good to go.
 He was one happy camper eating these again.

 You can bet I’ll probably be making these a couple of times a month.
 They’ll be a good pick me up when he’s at work.